rach-sharp/old-homepage/_drafts/2018-09-14-fantasy-footbot.md

 Some of the challenges involved with FF.
 Lol Man City’s spread of players.
 Quirks of the game, e.g. defenders playing up and midfielders playing down.

+- TODO produce some more content about PULP, fantasy football quirks
+- Add examples of the program
+- Other possible continuations
+- Final pass over for quality assurance